 Note: The actual checkbox may not be visible in the column until you click it.

-In Outlook 2010 and Outlook 2013, you need to turn off Show as Conversation on View tab.
+In Outlook 2010 and newer, you need to turn off Show as Conversation on View tab.
 When Show as conversation is checked, the field won't work when there is only 1 message in a conversation.

 Create a notes field for messages